ScottXTra/ClojureFunctions/README.md

 Progress will accelerate on Jan 10th -> Summer break to an unprecedented acquisition of a language of which I understood nothing a short time ago.

 Acquisition, understanding, and mastery of clojure will be integral to meet and exceed the expectations and requirements of working at VP.
+So that is what must be, and will be achieved.